 What are Polybutylene Pipes?

 Poly B piping was an early plastic pipe option used for hot and cold water systems.
 Its introduction to the construction industry in the mid-1970s allowed plumbers and contractors to use a cheaper material type than traditional copper pipes for repairs and installations.
 This is why Poly B started to gain more popularity.

-Poly B piping was inexpensive and easy to install and use as replacement material, which is why so many professionals in North America chose to use it.
-Besides cost-effectiveness, it also saved a lot of labour and time.
+Poly B piping was inexpensive and easy to install and use as a replacement material, which is why so many professionals in North America chose to use it.
+Besides cost-effectiveness, it also saved a lot of labor and time.
 According to the Government of Alberta's report on Poly B piping, it's estimated that just under 150,000 homes in Alberta have polybutylene components in their plumbing.

 How Do You Identify Polybutylene Piping?

 If you have a grey pipe running through your home, that might be Poly B. It’s easily identified by its light grey color and continuous permanent markings that indicate size, pressure rating, and several other pieces of information.
 They are often stamped with “PB2110” or a different code and have a diameter of 1/2 inch to one inch.